instaloader/instaloader/README.rst

     instaloader --login=your_username profile [profile ...]

-When invoked like this, it also **stores the session cookies** in a file in your temporary directory, which will be reused later when ``--login`` is given.
+When logging in, Instaloader **stores the session cookies** in a file in your temporary directory, which will be reused later the next time ``--login`` is given.
 So you can download private profiles **non-interactively** when you already have a valid session cookie file.

 What to Download
 ^^^^^^^^^^^^^^^^